edgio-docs/edgio-docs/guides/caching.md

 ### Caching Responses for POST and other non-GET/HEAD requests

-By default, Moovweb XDN only caches responses for `GET` and `HEAD` requests.
+By default, {{ PRODUCT_NAME }} only caches responses for `GET` and `HEAD` requests.
 It rarely makes sense to cache `POST`, `PUT`, `PATCH`, or `DELETE` requests.
 These methods, from the point of view of HTTP semantics, are supposed to change the state of the underlying entities.
 However, some APIs, like GraphQL APIs, are implemented exclusively through `POST` requests with queries being sent through request body.
 When such solutions are used it is often desirable to be able to cache responses to some of these requests (namely those do not mutate any state).

 To cache a response to a `POST`, a separate route must be created which, together with `cache` function, will enable this behavior: